nicholaswmin/fsm/README.md

       You haven't been decapitated by an elevator (yet) because it's sequence of operations is modelled as an FSM.

+      State-machines are actually mathematical models.
+      Their behaviour is the central subject of [automata theory][automata].

 [^2]: FSMs are rare but perfect candidates for *inheritance* because usually
       something `is-an` FSM.
       However, Javascript doesn't support *multiple inheritance* so inheriting